The Art and Science Behind Emotional Storytelling in Content Marketing

 Humour allows us to lower barriers between brands and consumers.
 Humorous stories allow brands to connect with their target audience, make them feel at ease without going stereophonic hollering at them to “Buy Me” all the time.
 They provide a platform for brands to focus and shift from completing transactions to building relationships.

 Kim Speier of HubSpot best sums up that “Humour is a way to sell your brand without outwardly selling something, and consumers certainly don’t want to feel like you’re taking money right out of their pockets.
 By appealing to a consumer’s emotions, you will be able to engage them and make them remember you.”

 How can we then apply humour in our storytelling content creation process?
 Here are some guidelines we can follow:

-- Understand the needs of your audience – put your audience as the center focus of your story
+- Understand the needs of your audience – put your audience as the centre focus of your story

 - Be authentic to your audience – align the story to your brand identity and personality

 - Inspire and entertain your audience with your story- not sell to them